mixxxdj/manual/source/chapters/user_interface.rst

 * **While playing**: Tap a hotcue button to cause the track to instantly jump to the location of the hotcue and continue playing.
-If you are playing inside a loop and tap a hotcue whose position is outside of the loop, then the track still instantly jump to the hotcue but the loop will be deactivated.
+If you are playing inside a loop and tap a hotcue whose position is outside of the loop, then the track still instantly jumps to the hotcue but the loop will be deactivated.

 * **While stopped**: Tap a hotcue button to cause the track to instantly jump to the location of the hotcue and start playing as long as the button is pressed.